History of Air quality index in Timeline

 1990: Clean Air Act (USA) requires EPA to review air quality standards

-In 1990, the Clean Air Act (USA) requires the EPA to review its National Ambient Air Quality Standards every five years to reflect evolving health effects information.
+In 1990, the Clean Air Act (USA) requires the EPA to review its National Ambient Air Quality Standards (NAAQS) every five years to reflect evolving health effects information.
+The Air Quality Index is adjusted periodically to reflect these changes.

-2006: Common Air Quality Index used in Europe
+2006: Introduction of the Common Air Quality Index (CAQI) in Europe

-During the spring of 2011, the N Seoul Tower on Namsan Mountain in central Seoul, South Korea, was illuminated in blue for 48 days on days where the air quality in Seoul is 45 or less.
+During the spring of 2011, the N Seoul Tower on Namsan Mountain in central Seoul, South Korea, was illuminated in blue for 48 days when the air quality in Seoul was 45 or less.

-As of 2012, the CAQI is a number on a scale from 0 to 100, where a low value means good air quality and a high value means extremely poor air quality.
+As of 2012, the CAQI is a number on a scale from 0 to 100, where a low value means good air quality and a high value means poor air quality.
 The index is defined in both hourly and daily versions, and separately near roads or away from roads.
+The CAQI had two mandatory components for the roadside index, NO2 and PM10, and three mandatory components for the background index, NO2, PM10 and O3.
+It also included optional pollutants PM2.5, CO and SO2.

-During the spring of 2012, the N Seoul Tower on Namsan Mountain in central Seoul, South Korea, was illuminated in blue for 52 days on days where the air quality in Seoul is 45 or less.
+During the spring of 2012, the N Seoul Tower on Namsan Mountain in central Seoul, South Korea, was illuminated in blue for 52 days when the air quality in Seoul was 45 or less.

-2012: CiteairII argued CAQI had been evaluated on a "large set" of data
+2012: CiteairII argued the CAQI had been evaluated on a "large set" of data

-On January 1, 2013, China's Ministry of Environmental Protection (MEP) started monitoring daily pollution levels in 163 major cities.
-The AQI level is based on six atmospheric pollutants: sulfur dioxide (SO2), nitrogen dioxide (NO2), PM10, PM2.5, carbon monoxide (CO), and ozone (O3).
+As of January 1, 2013, China's Ministry of Environmental Protection (MEP) began monitoring daily pollution levels in 163 major cities.
+The AQI level is based on six atmospheric pollutants: sulfur dioxide (SO2), nitrogen dioxide (NO2), PM10, PM2.5, carbon monoxide (CO), and ozone (O3), measured at monitoring stations in each city.

-December 30, 2013: Hong Kong replaced Air Pollution Index with Air Quality Health Index
+December 30, 2013: Hong Kong replaced the Air Pollution Index with a new index called the Air Quality Health Index

 On December 30, 2013, Hong Kong replaced the Air Pollution Index with the Air Quality Health Index (AQHI).
-The index, reported by the Environmental Protection Department, is measured on a scale of 1 to 10+ and considers ozone, nitrogen dioxide, sulfur dioxide and particulate matter (PM10 and PM2.5).
+The Environmental Protection Department reports this index on a scale of 1 to 10+, considering ozone, nitrogen dioxide, sulfur dioxide, and particulate matter (PM10 and PM2.5).
+The AQHI calculates the sum of the percentage excess risk of daily hospital admissions attributable to the 3-hour moving average concentrations of these four pollutants and groups the AQHIs into five health risk categories.

-September 17, 2014: National Air Quality Index launched in New Delhi
+September 17, 2014: Launch of the National Air Quality Index (NAQI) in New Delhi

 On September 17, 2014, the National Air Quality Index (NAQI) was launched in New Delhi under the Swachh Bharat Abhiyan.

-In November 2017, the European Environment Agency announced the European Air Quality Index (EAQI) and started encouraging its use on websites and other means of informing the public about air quality.
+In November 2017, the European Environment Agency announced the European Air Quality Index (EAQI) and started encouraging its use on websites and for other ways of informing the public about air quality.

 November 2024: Highest AQI recorded in New Delhi

-In November 2024, the highest AQI in India was recorded in New Delhi with a value of 1,081, due to high levels of PM2.5 - particulate matter measuring 2.5 microns or less in diameter that can be carried into lungs, causing deadly diseases and cardiac issues.
+In November 2024, the highest AQI in India was recorded in New Delhi on 18th with a value of 1,081.
+This high AQI was accompanied by a high concentration of PM2.5, which is particulate matter measuring 2.5 microns or less in diameter that can be carried into the lungs and cause deadly diseases and cardiac issues.